ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-7-1.md

-Chapter 7: Incorporating Ongoing Feedback into Goal Setting: The Benefits of Ongoing Feedback
+The Benefits of Ongoing Feedback
 =============================================================================================

 Effective goal setting is critical for driving performance and achieving organizational goals.
 In this chapter, we will explore the benefits of incorporating ongoing feedback into goal setting.